CHUPITO-Org/IaC-Chupito-Azure/README.md

 ## Usage

+### Local deployment

-1. Deploy the resources:
+1. Deploy the resources: Resource group, Container registry
-  - Resource group
-  - Container registry
 2. Upload images: Frontend, Backend and Database to your container registry
 3. Deploy all the resources

+### Remote deployment
+1. Request access to Terraform Cloud Workspace
+2. If necessary, update the Environment Variables
+3. Every time you push to your Git repository, Terraform Cloud will automatically execute a Terraform plan

+For more details, see the official Terraform Cloud documentation.

 ## Testing